Saturday, 7 February 2026

 The Greek athletes, who are supposed to be on a diet of figs, olives, raw meat, and water, demand increasingly inappropriate foodstuffs: Des brochettes!
 Du vin! (“kebabs, wine”) and finally un boeuf burdigalais — this is another tricky one: un boeuf is an ox, while the adjective Burdigalais refers to Bordeaux, so it may be a reference to the regional dish known as boeuf Bordelaise, a stew cooked in a rich red wine sauce.
 (Bell and Hockridge went with “How about a mammoth steak?”)

-The French puns — all unrecognized by a French-less youngster — tumble over each other in their sheer quantity.
+The French puns — all unrecognized by a barely Francophone teen — tumble over each other in their sheer quantity.
 When the Greek official visits the Roman team, who have given themselves over to licentious feasting, Tullius Mordicus announces, couchez-vous à table, mon vieux.
 Lá oú il y en a pour une trentaine (“Sit down at table, old chap!
 There’s space for 30”), alluding to the Sacha Distel hit song, Quand il y en a pour deux, il y en a pour trois (“If there’s space for two, there’s space for three”).

 Most disappointingly, I missed the succession of clever puns that accompany the entry of the various Greek teams, none of which I understood at the time.